RichardGomer/todosync/README.md

 * **todo.txt**: The created todo.txt file is the main interface to the service; it serves as the means of creating, reading and updating tasks.

+* **done.txt**: This is an input-only file - lines from here are read and used to update task records, but the content is never modified.
+This exists mostly to catch completed tasks from tools that move them straight to done.txt

-* **WebDAV**: There is also a WebDAV interface, which will serve up the two files (the todo file and the done file, and ONLY those two files) to WebDAV clients.
+* **WebDAV**: There is also a WebDAV interface, which will serve up the two files (the todo file and the done file, and only those two files) to WebDAV clients.
 This needs to be served via a web server, and you almost certainly want to put some HTTP authentication in front of it to avoid sharing your todo list with the world!
 Just have a PHP-enabled web server serve up the www directory, rewriting all requests to dav.php (an .htaccess file is provided for Apache).
-(Great for use with something like SimpleTask Cloudless + FolderSync)

 Connectors